High-dimensional coherent one-way quantum key distribution: Experimental Implementation

-As appears in Figure \ref{Fig3}a, higher dimensional encoding allows higher secure bits per photon.
-At teh same time, increasing the pulse occupation weakens the constraints on Eve and therefore increases the information she can obtain, decreasing the number of secret bits per photon.
-In Figure \ref{Fig3} b) we present the number of detected photons per second versus the pulse occupation, for different dimensions.
-The solid lines present the measured number of detected photons per second, and the dashed lines present the calculated detection as in Equation \ref{eq13}: $\frac{1}{T+\tau\frac{D}{\xi \mu}}$.
-The number of raw bits per photon increase linearly up to occupation of around $5\%$ where the detector saturates.
-In Figure \ref{Fig3} c) we present the secure bits per second, obtained by multiplying the raw bits per photon by the number of detected photons per second.
-An optimal secure bit rate is achieved for D=8, resulting in more than a two-fold increase in the secure bits rate for both the experimental data and for the theoretical model.
+We analyze the protocol's performance for different dimensions and compare the experimental results obtained with our QKD system with the predictions of a cleaner theoretical model.
+The model assumes the error rate per time bin and the visibility are independent of the dimensionality.
+We present the secure bits per second, obtained by multiplying the raw bits per photon by the number of detected photons per second (see supplementary information \ref{Key rates for different dimensions}).
+It is evident that an optimal secure bit rate is achieved for $d=8$, resulting in more than a two-fold increase in the secure bit rate for both the experimental data and the theoretical model.

-While the experimental results and theoretical model exhibit similar trends, the model fails to capture the exact secure bit rate, due to the oversimplification of the model that assume linear scaling of the QBER with the dimension size.
-In practice, one of the main noise sources in fast modulation transmitters is cross-talk between consecutive pulses, due to electronic ringing.
-Since higher dimensions result in longer average times between consecutive pulses, the sensitivity to cross-talk between consecutive pulses decreases with the dimension size.
-Thus in our system he experimentally measured QBER per encoding time bin decrease as the dimension is increased (Figure \ref{fig4}), yielding higher secure bit rates than the model's prediction.
+While the experimental results and theoretical model exhibit similar trends, the model fails to capture the exact secure bit rate, due to the oversimplification of the model that assumes linear scaling of the QBER with the dimension size.
+For a description of the noise sources and the Qber and visibility measurement as a function of the dimension, see supplementary information \ref{Sup_Experimental_details}.